damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 ---
 layout: post
-title: "GitLab 8.6 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.6 released with Deploy to Kubernetes and Subscribe to Label"
 date: 2016-03-22
 comments: true
 categories: